Education and Training

 Pediatrics - Johns Hopkins Hospital, Baltimore, MD

-Pediatric Critical Care Medicine - Johns Hopkins Hospital, Baltimore, MD
+<p>Pediatric Critical Care Medicine - Johns Hopkins Hospital, Baltimore, MD<br>

 Titles and Academic Titles

-Assistant Professor of Clinical Pediatrics, Department of Anesthesiology & Critical Care Medicine, Perelman School of Medicine at the University of Pennsylvania
+Assistant Professor of Clinical Anesthesiology and Critical Care, Perelman School of Medicine at the University of Pennsylvania

 Departments and Services

-Brunetti MA, Jennings JM, Easley RB, Bembea M, Brown A, Heitmiller E, Schwartz JM, Brady KM, Vricella LA, Everett AD.
-Glial Fibrillary Acidic Protein in Children With Congenital Heart Disease Undergoing Cardiopulmonary Bypass.
-Cardiology in the Young 2013; 1-9 Epub ahead of print.
+Brunetti MA, Jennings JM, Easley RB, Bembea M, Brown A, Heitmiller E, Schwartz JM, Brady KM, Vricella LA, Everett AD: Glial fibrillary acidic protein in children with congenital heart disease undergoing cardiopulmonary bypass.
+Cardiology in the Young 24(4): 623-631, 2013.2

 Schwartz JM, Brunetti MA.
 Cyanotic Heart Defects.
 Editor Perretta J. Neonatal and Pediatric Respiratory Care: a Patient Case Method, 1st edition.
 Philadelphia, PA: F.A.
 Davis, 2014.